jknoxdev/jknox.b3x9.github.io/posts/ad_portmon.md

 Now, that's impressive.

-I still have to test it on a lan, probably in a VM network on my cloud servers; but wow.
+I still have to test it on a LAN, probably in a VM network on my cloud servers; but wow.

 I've copied the files here if you'd like to check it out.
 I feel weird about posting this to my github, since there's not really that much that I did.
 I mean, there's a lot more that can be done with this to make it actually useful, but as a proof of concept, I think this is really pretty amazing.